-Today on the blog we talk with Nic Caws, Associate Editor at Harlequin, about what a day in the life of an editor entails, what she looks for when acquiring a book, and what upcoming titles she’s particularly looking forward to!
+Today on the blog we launch our Inside Harlequin series!
+We talk with Nic Caws, Associate Editor at Harlequin, about what a day in the life of an editor entails, what she looks for when acquiring a book, and what upcoming titles she’s particularly looking forward to!

 What does a typical day look like for you, and what are the overall duties of your job?